 That beautiful photo of your grandparent’s wedding demands your attention.
 The dozen or so out-of-focus shots of your 2-year old brother running around in his diaper may not.
 When choosing to restore photos, consider each picture and identify whether that picture is important to your family or not.
-You can always (and inexpensively) have all remaining pictures digitally scanned by Heritage.
+You can always (and inexpensively) use digital photo scanning.

 Photographs that are out of focus, poorly shot or simply unimportant should not hold your attention for more time.
 Prioritize your pictures into piles and show them to your family members as well so that you don’t end up throwing a picture that might hold some importance for them.

 Old images make beautiful memories, but you can’t put memory up for display if it’s about to disintegrate.
 Instead of taking the risk, have the picture professionally scanned.